Approximating Online Human Evaluation of Social Chatbots with Prompting: Results

 To examine the similarity of discourse patterns between human-to-bots and LLM-to-bots conversations, we started by annotating each dialog turn in two datasets with emotion and empathetic intent labels, using emotion/intent classifier developed by \citet{welivita-pu-2020-taxonomy} for EmpatheticDialogues dataset.
 As datasets in our experiment were grounded in situation descriptions taken from EmpatheticDialogues, the classifier was expected to generalize well to our data.

-Consequently, we visualized the most prominent discourse patterns for two corpora in a form of Sankey diagrams, shown in Figures \ref{fig:h-b} and \ref{fig:llm-b}.
-From the visual inspection, it can be seen the LLM emotion distribution over the course of the dialog (Figure \ref{fig:llm-b}) largely resembles the one of human interlocutors (Figure \ref{fig:h-b}).
+Consequently, we visualized the most prominent discourse patterns\footnote{\textit{Pattern} implies an ordered sequence of emotion/intent labels expressed by speakers and listeners over the course of 6 dialog turns.} for two corpora in the form of Sankey diagrams, shown in Figures \ref{fig:h-b} and \ref{fig:llm-b}.
+The diagrams depict the flow connecting emotions expressed by the speakers and intents expressed by the listeners across dialog turns.
+Each odd step in the diagrams corresponds to human or LLM turns, while each even step summarizes intents and emotions in the responses of evaluated chatbots.
+To avoid clutter, we visualized patterns whose frequency exceeded a certain threshold.\footnote{We used a minimum frequency of 3 for the iEval dataset and a minimum frequency of 5 for the generated dataset.} From the visual inspection, it can be seen that the LLM emotion distribution over the course of the dialog (Figure \ref{fig:llm-b}) largely resembles one of the human interlocutors (Figure \ref{fig:h-b}).
 More importantly, sets of intents produced by empathetic chatbots are also very similar between the two figures, with \textit{Questioning}, \textit{Sympathizing}, and \textit{Acknowledging} being the most prominent ones.
+A quantitative comparison of the top 10 most prominent chatbots' intents and emotions across turns is shown in Table \ref{tab:top-intents}.
 Thus, our freshly generated interactive dataset with LLM-to-bot play was deemed to produce a reasonable approximation of human-to-bot conversations.